DaisyMaggie/StrayBirds/_posts/2015-04-19-Text-Retrieval-and-Search-Engines4.md

 #### How does the HITS algorithm work?

+HITS makes use of the link structure of the web in order to discover and rank pages relevant for a particular topic.
+HITS identifies good authorities and hubs for a topic by assigning two numbers to a page: an authority and a hub weight.
+These weights are defined recursively.
+A higher authority weight occurs if the page is pointed to by pages with high hub weights.
+A higher hub weight occurs if the page points to many pages with high authority weights.

 #### What’s the basic idea of learning to rank?

+Using machine learning to combine different features to improve the ranking function.

 #### How can logistic regression be used to combine multiple features for improving ranking accuracy of a search engine?

 #### What is content-based information filtering?

 #### How can we use a linear utility function to evaluate a filtering system?
 How should we set the coefficients in such a linear utility function?

 #### How can we extend a retrieval system to perform content-based information filtering?
 #### What is exploration-exploitation tradeoff?
 #### How does the beta-gamma threshold learning algorithm work?